Eastern Slovenia: Geography

 Eastern Slovenia forms the eastern part of the country, encompassing an area of 12433.1 km2.
 The region is located in Central Europe, towards the borders of Southern Europe and South Eastern Europe.
 It shares land borders with Austria in the north, Hungary to the north-east, Croatia to the east and south, and is bound by Western Slovenia towards the west.
 The region is mostly hilly, with most of the areas are located at least 200 m above the mean sea level.
 The region is landlocked and does not have access to sea.
 The only Slovenian coastline along the Adriatic Sea is located in the Western part of the country.

 It had a population of over one million in 2024, housing roughly half of the population of the country.
 It includes the cities of Maribor and Celje.
-Most of the population is made up of Slovene people, who speak Slovene language and practice Christianity.
+Most of the population is made up of Slovenes, who speak Slovene and practice Christianity.
 Minorities include Italians and Hungarians.
-Though the region has a high Human Development Index, it is comparatively less developed than the other region of Slovenia.
+Although the region has a high Human Development Index, it is comparatively less developed than the other region of Slovenia.